JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

 ```
 **Step 6:**

-Connect to the Rstudio server.
-In an Internet browser, type as a url : http://127.0.0.1:8888
+In an Internet browser, use the url : http://127.0.0.1:8888 to connect to the Rstudio server.
 Use the name of the user session your are working with and your chosen password to login.

 **Step 7:**

-Create a new Rstudio project using the directory to the "MIlab_EC_scRNA_thymus" folder as your Existing Directory.
+Create a new Rstudio project using the path to the "MIlab_EC_scRNA_thymus" folder as your Existing Directory.
 In doing so, a **"MIlab_EC_scRNA_thymus.Rproj"** file will be created.

 ```
 In RStudio: File > New Project > Existing Directory > Browse > "MIlab_EC_scRNA_thymus" > Select Folder > Create Project